flare-foundation/docs/docs/tech/flare-launch-process.md

 FTSO data providers:

-* Can submit prices, as they do on Songbird, but don't act as validators since they cannot run nodes.
+* Can submit data, as they do on Songbird, but don't act as validators since they cannot run nodes.

 * Are not rewarded.
 [All inflation is burned during observation mode](https://flare.xyz/om-inflation/).